-Anderson Cooper is the anchor of CNN's Anderson Cooper 360°, a nightly newscast that goes beyond the headlines -- keeping politicians and policy makers honest with in-depth reporting and investigations.
-The show airs weeknights at 8:00pm ET on CNN.
-Cooper also hosts AC360° Later - a provocative and informed panel discussion program, focusing on the day's news and events.
-AC 360° Later airs Mondays through Thursdays on CNN/U.S. and CNN International at 10:00pm ET.
+Anderson Cooper is the anchor of CNN's Anderson Cooper 360°, a global newscast that goes beyond the headlines with in-depth reporting and investigations.
+The show airs weeknights at 8:00pm ET on CNN and is simulcast to an international audience on CNN International.

-Since the start of his career in 1992, Cooper has covered nearly all-major news events around the world, often reporting from the scene.
-Most recently, he has extensively covered the conflicts in Syria and Egypt, the NSA surveillance programs, the Boston Marathon bombing, and the Sandy Hook shootings.
+Since the start of his career in 1992, Cooper has worked in more than forty countries and has covered nearly all-major news events around the world, often reporting from the scene.

-Cooper has also played a pivotal role in CNN's political and election coverage and has anchored from conventions and moderated several presidential debates.
-In October 2012 Cooper moderated CNN's Republican debate from Las Vegas.
+Cooper has also played a pivotal role in CNN's political and election coverage.
+He has anchored from conventions and moderated several presidential debates and town halls.

-At CNN and 60 Minutes Cooper has won numerous major journalism awards.
-Cooper helped lead CNN's Peabody Award winning coverage of Hurricane Katrina and DuPont award winning coverage of the 2004 tsunami.
-Additionally, he has been awarded 8 Emmy Awards, including two for his coverage of the earthquake in Haiti, and an Edward R Murrow award.
+At CNN and 60 Minutes Cooper has won a number of major journalism awards.
+He helped lead CNN's Peabody Award winning coverage of Hurricane Katrina and DuPont award winning coverage of the 2004 tsunami.
+Additionally, he has been awarded nine Emmy Awards, including two for his coverage of the earthquake in Haiti, and an Edward R Murrow award.

 Cooper joined ABC from Channel One News, where he served as chief international correspondent.
-During that time, he reported and produced stories, often on his own, from conflicts in Bosnia, Cambodia, Haiti, Israel, Myanmar, Russia, Rwanda, Somalia, and South Africa.
+During that time, he reported and produced stories, from conflicts in Bosnia, Cambodia, Haiti, Israel, Myanmar, Russia, Rwanda, Somalia, and South Africa.
 Channel One News was a school television network seen daily in more than 12,000 classrooms nationwide.

 Cooper graduated from Yale University in 1989 with a Bachelor of Arts degree in political science.
 He also studied Vietnamese at the University of Hanoi.
 Cooper is based in New York City.